-I recently attended a healthy food product event, which you can read about at Mom Central Food.
+I recently attended an event at the I Can’t Believe It’s Not Butter test kitchens, which you can read about at Mom Central Food.
 While I was there, I learned about cooking and baking with soft spreads, something I had never considered since I swore by olive oil and organic butter, and even made my favorite cake frosting recipe with Spectrum Organic Shortening.

-However, if you’re looking to lower the saturated fat in your diet, you should consider cooking with a soft spread.
-Some things to look when shopping for soft spreads are hydrogenated oils and the amount of saturated fats and Omega-3s it contains.
+However, if you’re looking to lower the saturated fat in your diet, you should consider cooking with a soft or buttery spread.
+Some things to look when shopping for buttery spreads are hydrogenated oils and the amount of saturated fats and Omega-3s it contains.

 On the suggestion of some of the bloggers who were at the food event, I bought a tub of Earth Balance’s original flavor at my local King Soopers.
 I tried it yesterday and was very disappointed.
 I love that it has nothing artificial in it and is made from certified non-GMO ingredients.
 However, it tasted like flaxseed oil to me, which was odd since there is no flaxseed in it.
 I thought maybe it had gone rancid, but the date says it’s good until January 2011.

-Caramelizing onions using a soft spread instead of butter
+Caramelizing onions using a buttery spread instead of butter

 Earlier this week I made caramelized onions to serve with some very special Usinger’s brats my husband got from a friend in exchange for lift tickets.
 (The tickets were about to expire, but yes, the brats were worth it.)
 I used a light soft spread and the onions turned out perfectly.
 I’m sure you’d have similar results with any other kind of healthy soft spread you chose.

 Did you know that you can cook up a big batch of caramelized onions and freeze them for later use?
 The onions will stay good for three months in the freezer.
 Just defrost and heat them up like when making this pizza recipe.
 I sampled it at the food event and it was delicious!